Home About Services Forms Resources Contact

 PSC CCSP Monthly Invoice

-FFA has put together a list of Frequently Asked Questions (FAQs) to help answer questions that U.S. Department of Health and Human Services (HHS) employees may have about the PSC CCSP.
-The questions are grouped in the categories below:
+FFA has put together a list of Frequently Asked Questions (FAQs) to help answer questions that the Program Support Center(PSC) employees may have about thePSC Child Care Subsidy Program (CCSP).
+The questions are grouped into the 3 categories below:

-Applying For a Subsidy From PSC CCSP
+Applying for a Child Care Subsidy fromthe PSC CCSP

 Q: When can a new employee apply for PSC CCSP?

-A: Immediately, upon joining HHS, as long as they meet the eligibility criteria.
+Immediately, upon starting to work for thePSC, as long as thePSCemployee does meet all the eligibility criteria.

 Q: Where should I send my application to be processed?

-Determining Eligibility For PSC CCSP
+Determining Eligibility for the PSC CCSP

-1. You must be an HHS employee.
+1. You must be an activefull-time PSC employee.

-6. Have a total family income (TFI) that does not exceed $75,000 per year.
-TFI is determined by looking at the adjusted gross income (AGI) as reported on the most recent IRS Form1040 or Form 1040A.
+5. Have a total family income (TFI) that does not exceed $75,000per year.
+TFI is determined by looking at the adjusted gross income (AGI),for yourself and your spouse or partner, if applicable,as reported on the most recent federal income tax return(IRS Form1040,IRS Form 1040A, or IRS 1040EZ).

 Q: Will I be notified that I am eligible to receive an award?

-A: Yes, FFA will mail award letters to all employees determined to be eligible to receive an award.
-In addition, FFA will notify all employees who were determined not to be eligible to receive an award, and provide the reason(s) for such determination.
+A: Yes, FFA will email anPSC CCSP Award Letter and an PSC CCSP Award Agreement to all PSCemployees determined to be eligible to receive an award.
+In addition, FFA will notify all employees who were determined not to be eligible to receive an award and provide the reason(s) for such determination.

 Q: What will be the amount of the award?